Tatsh/gcrud/README.md

-# grud - A Gentoo maintenance tool
+# gcrud - A Gentoo maintenance tool

 ## How to use